takeshimg92/takeshimg92.github.io/_posts/2022-09-22-auc-variance.md

 \end{align*}
 $$

-Finally, for $(*)$, the procedure is technically more involved but basically identical:
+Finally, for $(\star)$, the procedure is technically more involved but basically identical:

 $$
 \begin{align*}